Student Life Enhancement Fund

 Describes how initiatives will be maintained after the funding is finished, if applicable

-- Proposal aligns with the SLEF purpose and eligibility guidelines:
+- Proposal aligns with the SLEF and/or the UGAA Student Experience Fund purpose and eligibility guidelines:

 Will benefit a broad segment of the student population as possible